adamtool/webinterface/doc/synt/Readme.md

   * **2-Player game (complete)** - creates the two-player game for the given Petri game (see the [reduction section](#reduction)).
 This method creates the complete graph and is expensive due to the huge state-space of most examples.
   * **2-Player game (incremental)** - creates the two-player game for the given Petri game (see the [reduction section](#reduction)).
 This method creates the state-space incrementally by only calculating the next successor states for clicked states.
 Two approaches are available:
 	* **Explicit approach** - Only cases are considered where in every infinite sequence of transitions there are infinitely many transitions involving the environment.
 This allows for a faster calculation and clearer view, but only considers this subclass of Petri games (no type-2 case existent).
-   * **General approach** - Due to the usage of BDDs, the calculation of the first successor state can take longer, because already a large portion of the state-space has to be calculated, but this method is complete.
+   * **General approach** - Due to the usage of BDDs, the calculation of especially the first successor state can take longer.
+This method is complete.

 The items to the right give you the following features: